 To promote the advancement of MRI/S research by catalyzing the exchange of scientific personnel; to build community amongst MRI/S scholars that fosters rapid and efficient transfer of knowledge and progress of the field.

 Who can apply?

 ISMRM members affiliated with academic institutes with appointments at (or below) the level of Assistant Professor are encouraged to apply.
-Applicants must be ISMRM Trainee or Full members, find a host mentor (ISMRM Full Member), and work closely with this mentor to prepare the submitted application.
+Applicants must: 1) Be ISMRM Trainee or Full members; 2) Find a host mentor (ISMRM Full Member); and 3) Work closely with this mentor to prepare the submitted application.
 If the applicant is a Trainee Member, then it is preferred that applicants home/local mentor be an ISMRM Full Member.
 Scientists and clinicians who reside in financially restricted countries and do not have access to alternative financial means are especially encouraged to apply.
 Note: Previously successful applicants are ineligible to apply again.
 Applications from students currently working with ISMRM Research Exchange Committee members are discouraged.